 Highlights of enrolling in a Westwood College degree program include:

-- Over 35 bachelor's and associate degree programs from which to choose
+- Variety of bachelor's and associate degree programs from which to choose

 - Programs available in business, design, technology, justice, healthcare and industrial services